Alfred Gwynne Vanderbilt Jr.: 1915–1929: Father's estate

-In 1919 Alfred and his brother George jointly inherited a further $1,700,000 which had reverted to their father's residuary estate; this amount had been held in a trust that had formed part of the divorce settlement their father had paid to his first wife Elsie French, which ceased upon her remarriage.
+In 1919, the brothers jointly inherited an additional $1,700,000 that reverted to their father's residuary estate.
+This amount represented the principal of a trust created as part of Alfred Sr.’s divorce settlement with his first wife, Elsie French, which terminated upon her remarriage.

-In 1929, Alfred received an additional $1,002,507.70 under the terms of his father's Will, following a decision by the Surrogate's Court of New York concerning surplus funds from a trust established for his grandmother, Alice Claypoole Vanderbilt.
-The trust, created under the will of Cornelius Vanderbilt II, had accumulated more income and principal than was required to meet Alice’s fixed annuity of $250,000 per year.
-The court ruled that the resulting $2,005,015.39 in surplus should revert to the residuary estate of Cornelius Vanderbilt II; his Will provided that the beneficiary of his residuary estate was Alfred Gwynne Vanderbilt Senior, who in turn had designated his sons Alfred and his brother George as the co-beneficiaries of his residuary estate.
+In 1929, Alfred received a further $1,000,000 as the result of a ruling by the Surrogate's Court of New York concerning surplus funds in a trust established for his grandmother, Alice Claypoole Vanderbilt.
+This trust had been created under the will of Alfred's grandfather Cornelius Vanderbilt II; the Court found in 1929 that the Trust had accumulated more income and principal than required to satisfy Alice's fixed annuity of $250,000 per year.
+The court held that a surplus of approximately $2,000,000 should revert to the residuary estate of Cornelius Vanderbilt II.
+The terms of Cornelius' will designated Alfred G. Vanderbilt Sr as the beneficiary of his residuary estate; however, as Alfred Sr. had also died prior to the Court proceedings, the funds were treated as part of his residuary estate, which Alfred and his brother George were the equal co-beneficiaries of under the terms of their father's will.